Damien Robinson - Visual Artist

 Bow Arts cross-school partnerships - 2018

 This involved leading two cross-school partnerships focusing on SEND and digital engagement.
-Each partnership involves one mainstream school and one specialist SEND school, working to design and make light tools, and to work collaboratively on creating the light painting.
+Each partnership included one mainstream school and one specialist SEND school, working to design and make light tools, and to work collaboratively on creating the light painting.
 This project (summer/autumn terms 2018) involved young people with a range of physical and learning access requirements, involving Key Stage 2 and 3 students.

 "The project was fantastic and I’m pleased I was able to observe the results of all your and the students hard work".